 The RTO Newsletter shall contain:

 1. A President’s message in each of the issues.

 3. A Change of Address form in at least one issue.

 4. A Member Application form as well as a list of Branch Presidents and Executive in every issue.

-5. A Space for ACER-CART and Group of IX in each issue per year.
+5. A Space for ACER-CART and the Seniors' Advisory Council of Nova Scotia in each issue.

 6. A Space for a report from Pension and Benefits Committee.

 7. Pertinent AGM material in the issue preceding the AGM.

 The Provincial Executive shall appoint a Webmaster on an annual basis.

 2. Publish information as directed by the RTO Executive and RTO Communications Committee.